-Sign up for a cooking class
+Sign Up for a Cooking Class

-"Cooking is a skill that new couples can find useful throughout their lives together," says Aviva Samuels, Founder of Kiss the Planner.
+Still need an idea for a new hobby for you and your hubby?
+"Cooking is a skill that new couples can find useful throughout their lives together," says Samuels.
 Taking a culinary class together should be fun but also a good excuse to learn how to make dishes that you can prepare for one another years into the future.

 To put your new cooking skills to the test, why not host your first dinner party as husband and wife?
 "Welcoming your friends and family into your joint home adds new dimension to your relationship and is a lovely symbol of your union," Samuels says.

-Give thanks as a couple
+Give Thanks as a Couple

-"The first year of marriage can often be challenging enough without adding more challenges to it!" says Stacey Agin Murray, a professional organizer and author of The Organized Bride's Thank You Note Handbook.
-But one hurdle you should try leaping over together is penning those countless thank you cards.
-"Create a feeling of collaborative gratitude that allows a 50/50 split of post-wedding thank you note writing responsibilities," Murray says.
+"The first year of marriage can often be challenging enough without adding more challenges to it!" says Stacey Agin Murray, a professional organizer and author of The Organized Bride's Thank-You Note Handbook.
+But one hurdle you should try leaping over together is penning those countless thank-you cards.
+"Create a feeling of collaborative gratitude that allows a 50/50 split of post-wedding thank-you note writing responsibilities," Murray says.
 For some, this might meant the bride writes notes to her friends and family while the groom tackles his as they work side-by-side.
 Or, one person may have beautiful handwriting while the other has a way with words.